Standardbred Retirement Foundations Mission Statement

 Approximately 80% of its funding comes from donations.
 Less than 4% comes from harness racing organizations, less than 4% from grants, 12% from fund raising events.
 SRF receives just $250 annually from an endowment, one of the greatest needs it has to continue this work.

-No horse has a guardian in life until it comes to SRF.
-This is one way SRF differs from other organizations.
-Horse ownership remains with SRF for life so no horse is ever at risk again, and to provide SRF with the freedom to step in if ever needed and remove a horse whose adopted living and care situation is lacking.
+Horse ownership remains with SRF for life so no horse is ever at risk again.
+This also provides SRF with the freedom to step in if ever needed and remove a horse whose adopted care situation is lacking.